ryanswanstrom/LearnAnalytics-PredictiveAnalyticsForIoT/Labs/LabsPBI.md

 ## Setup Hot Path Dashboard

 The following steps will guide you how to visualize real time data output from Stream Analytics jobs that were generated at the time of solution deployment.
 A Power BI online account is required to perform the following steps.
-If you don't have an account, you can create one.
+If you don't have an account, you can create one as in step No. 1 [here](../PREREQUISITES.md).

 ### Add Power BI output in Azure Stream Analytics (ASA).